username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/writeup.md

     }
 ```

 In this code, an area on the buffer `DAT_00537d80_BlankMap` is only written to with the characters from the level if `cVar1` is non zero or that area has already been revealed and written to.
-Because the buffer is initially set to all zeroes everytime we enter a new level, the amount of data that is written to it depends on the value of `cVar1` and thus the output of the function i've named `CreateFog`.
+Because the buffer is initially set to all zeroes every time we enter a new level, the amount of data that is written to it depends on the value of `cVar1` and thus the output of the function I've named `CreateFog`.

 Instead of reversing the function and figuring out what it does, I just patched it in radare2 so that it would always return 1 instead of zero, which should make it so that every tile of the level is written to the `BlankMap` buffer which is what is printed out.
 I do this by finding all points where the `EAX` register is set to zero and setting it to 1 instead.